Irreducibility of generalized Hermite-Laguerre Polynomials III: Introduction

 where $u, \al\in \Z$ with $1\le \al <d$ and gcd$(\al, d)=1$.
 For integers $a_0, a_1, \cdots a_n$, let

 This is an extension of Hermite polynomials and generalized Laguerre polynomials.
 In fact, when $a_j=(-1)^j\binom{n}{j}$, we obtain $d^nn!L^{(q)}_n(\frac{x}{d})$ and Hermite polynomials are given by

 Therefore we call $G(x)$ the generalized Hermite-Laguerre polynomial.
-We put
+We have

 We observe that the irreducibility of $G_q(x^d)$ implies the irreducibility of $G_q(x)$.
 There is a slight difference in the notation of this paper from that of \cite{stirred}, \cite{GHL1} and \cite{GHL2}; $G_q(x)$ here is $G_{q+1}(x)$ in the above papers.
 The first result on the irreducibility of these polynomials is due to Schur.
 Schur \cite{schur} proved that $G_{-\frac{1}{2}}(x^2)$ with $a_n=\pm 1$ and $a_0=\pm 1$ are irreducible and this implies the irreducibility of Hermite poynomial $H_{2n}$.
-Schur \cite{schur1} also established the irreducibility of $\frac{H_{2n+1}(x)}{x}$ by showing that $G_{\frac{1}{2}}(x^2)$ with $a_n=\pm 1$ and $a_0=\pm 1$ is irreducible except for some explicitly given finitely many values of $n$ where it can have a quadratic factor.
-See also Allen and Filaseta \cite{AlFil} where the assumption $|a_n|=1$ has been relaxed to $|a_n|\le 2n-1$.
-Further Laishram and Shorey considered the irreducibility of polynomials $G_q(x)$ with $q\in \{-\frac{1}{3}, -\frac{2}{3}, -\frac{1}{4}, -\frac{3}{4}\}$.
-They proved the following results in \cite{GHL1} and \cite{GHL2}.
-Here $P(m)$ denotes the greatest prime divisor of $m$ with the convention $P(\pm 1)=1$.
+Schur \cite{schur1} also established the irreducibility of $\frac{H_{2n+1}(x)}{x}$ by showing that $G_{\frac{1}{2}}(x^2)$ with $a_n=\pm 1$ and $a_0=\pm 1$ is irreducible except for $n=12$ where it may have a quadratic factor.